United States Capitol revolutionary war and beyond header United States Capitol

 King George III

 • "He has refused his Assent to Laws, the most wholesome and necessary for the public good." - Each of the thirteen colonies had its own legislature elected by its own people in order to make local laws.
 The king, however, required that any laws passed by the colonial legislatures must first receive his approval before they were passed.
 Sometimes he would strike down laws that were created by the people for the "wholesome and necessary" public good.
 For example, many colonies tried to abolish the slave trade, but the king would not allow it because he wanted the profit.
-This fact is mentioned in Thomas Jefferson's original draft of the Declaration, but was removed in the full Continental Congress, in order to appease southern states who would not cooperate if abolishing slavery was on the table.
+This fact is mentioned in Thomas Jefferson's original draft of the Declaration, but was removed by the full Continental Congress, in order to appease southern states that would not cooperate if abolishing slavery was on the table.

-• The king would require his appointed governors in each colony to suspend certain laws passed by the colonial legislatures, if he didn't like them, and would require that they not be reinstated until he gave his consent.
+• The king would require his appointed governors in each colony to suspend certain laws passed by the colonial legislatures if he didn't like them and would require that they not be reinstated until he gave his consent.
 Then he would wait and wait and not do anything so that many of these laws were not implemented for years.

 • The king would not grant the right of many colonists to elect their own representatives to their own legislatures.
 The colonists believed that it was their right to elect their own representatives to the government because government should only be by the consent of the governed, but the British government treated this as if it were a right to be granted only by the king.